turingschool-examples/backend_mod_1_prework/day_7/10_little_monkeys.md

 ## 10 Little Monkeys

-Create a file named 10_little_monkeys.rb and create a program that will print the following nursery rhyme, but for *10* monkeys.
+Create a file named 10_little_monkeys.rb and within that file, write a program that will print the following nursery rhyme, but for *10* monkeys.

 > Three little monkeys jumping on the bed,
 > One fell off and bumped his head,